Front page

 Some visionaries recognised the potential of hydrogen as an energy source early on.
 Its greatest advantage is that it can be available in unlimited quantities and produces no harmful emissions during consumption.
 Our aim is to realise sustainable transport solutions for the new energy carrier.

-HYTRA has succeeded in developing an innovative vessel design that leaves conventional LNG tanker designs long behind… So we have applied for patents to take the next step in climate change.
+HYTRA has managed to develop an innovative ship design that leaves conventional LNG tanker designs far behind… That’s why we have applied for patents to take the next step in climate change.

-These liquid hydrogen tankers have an impressive 60,000 cubic metre capacity and offer the flexibility for further scalability if required, with the current size being sixty times larger than the current LH2 tanker.
+These first series of liquid hydrogen (LH2) tankers have an impressive 60,000 cubic metre capacity and offer the flexibility for further scalability if required, with the current size being sixty times larger than the current liquid hydrogen (LH2) tanker.

 The ships are characterised by their high efficiency and cost-effective transport capability and will therefore play a major role in the growth of the hydrogen market.
-We will be transporting hydrogen for around $0.76 per kg for our first project, setting us well ahead of current prices!
+We will be transporting hydrogen for around $2.00 per kilogram for our first project, setting us well ahead of current prices!

 What does the future hold?